Cray-HPE/docs-csm/operations/node_management/Build_NCN_Images_Locally.md

 * Each layer creates a VM disk image that can be directly booted and/or used to create the next layer's image.
 * Each layer after `sles15-base` creates a list of packages and repos.
 * `ncn-common` creates kernel and initrd artifacts.
-* `ncn-node-images` creates kernel, initrd, and squashfs artifacts.
+* `ncn-node-images` creates Kernel, Initrd, and SquashFS artifacts.

 ## Versioning